psnakhwa/Responder_Slack_Bot/DEPLOY.md

 #### Initial Testing

-* Say "hi/hello @traziBot", so bot will know you are the manager with whom he will work with.
+* Say "hi/hello", so bot will know you are the manager with whom he will work with.
 * Wait for bot to respond and then give the repo name to work with as "Sample-mock-repo".
 * As a simple step of authentication, bot will ask the owner of this repo.
 Owner of "Sample-mock-repo" is "dupandit".
 * If they match, bot will list all the commands for each usecase it can perform.